laetificat/anna-ha/README.md

 - Changing preset_mode
 Todo:
 - Getting scheduled state (and schedules)
+- Making 'changing HVAC mode' work (changing HEAT to AUTO or likewise using the GUI generates an error ... it does show if Anna is heating though ;))

 ## Installation
 - Download release or the master branch as zip